 An Authentic Latin Experience (part 1)

 Twelve months later, 7 students, another teacher and I were slurping cocktails (not the kids, I promise) on the plane to Lima, Peru.
 It took 10 months of preparations.
-I met with parents, attorneys, (just kidding!) collected money, booked flights, copied documents, releases and medical reports and if phone calls and emails were tangible objects, I generated enough to fill the U.S. passport building.
+I met with parents, attorneys, (just kidding!) collected money, booked flights, copied documents, releases and medical reports and if phone calls and emails were tangible objects, I'm sure I generated enough to fill an entire building dedicated to issuing U.S. passports!